SHOPPING | CONTACT | NEWS | SUBSCRIBE

 Here are the timetables of the 4 most important lines of the Budapest Tram.

-TRAM 6: works 24 hours a day, every day including Sundays and holidays!
+TRAM 6: operates 24 hours a day, every day including Sundays and holidays!

 Share the post